 #1.
 “Christmas makes people indulge in wasteful spending, frivolities, immorality and drunkenness.”

 This is not an argument since it lacks a premise.
 It’s more of an excuse.
 Any holiday can be used by people to commit excesses, drunkenness or frivolities, that doesn’t make that day “evil.”
 The problem is not with the day but with people who look for avenues to indulge their depravities – and they will choose even a housewarming or graduation party – to commit the same.
-People who throw around this banal line about Christmas need to get one fact: its not a day that makes an act sinful but the act itself, and it remains a sin regardless of the day on which it is committed.
+People who throw around this banal line about Christmas need to get one fact: it is not a day that makes an act sinful but the act itself, and it remains a sin regardless of the day on which it is committed.

 #2 “No where did Jesus command us to celebrate His birth.”